rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/324_applying-configuration-on-devices.md

 4. Hover over the root node to view the following additional actions that can be performed:

   a.
 Add attribute - To create an attribute node, select **Add attribute**, enter the attribute name and click **CONFIRM**.

   b.
 Add folder - To create a attribute node, select **Add folder**, enter the folder name and click **CONFIRM**.
-For more information, see [Folder Node](https://userdocs.rapyuta.io/5_deep-dives/51_managing-devices/dynamic-configuration/#foldernode)
+For more information, see [Folder Node](https://userdocs.rapyuta.io/5_deep-dives/51_managing-devices/dynamic-configuration/#foldernode) <br>

   c.
 Add file - To Add/upload a base configuration file, select **Add file**.
-You can create the configuration parameters in [YAML](/3_how-tos/32_device-management/324_applying-configuration-on-devices/#creating-a-configuration-parameter-in-yaml-file-format) or [Binary file](/3_how-tos/32_device-management/324_applying-configuration-on-devices/#creating-a-configuration-parameter-in-binary-file-format) format.
+You can create the configuration parameters in [YAML](/3_how-tos/32_device-management/324_applying-configuration-on-devices/#creating-a-configuration-parameter-in-yaml-file-format) or [Binary file](/3_how-tos/32_device-management/324_applying-configuration-on-devices/#creating-a-configuration-parameter-in-binary-file-format) format. <br>

   d.
 Apply - To apply the configuration, select the devices to apply configuration and click **CONFIRM**.
-For more information, see [Applying Configurations to Devices](http://localhost:1184/3_how-tos/32_device-management/324_applying-configuration-on-devices/#applying-configuration-to-devices).
+For more information, see [Applying Configurations to Devices](http://localhost:1184/3_how-tos/32_device-management/324_applying-configuration-on-devices/#applying-configuration-to-devices). <br>

   e.
-Delete - To Delete the configuration, select the delete icon and click **CONFIRM**.
+Delete - To Delete the configuration, select the delete icon and click **CONFIRM**. <br>

   ![YAML file](/images/core-concepts/configurations/root-node-actions.png?classes=border,shadow&width=25pc)